 4. The licence holder must only apply chemicals according to the directions for use and comply with any other relevant safety information stated on the label.

-5. The licence holder must ensure that they have copies of current Material Safety Data Sheets (MSDSs) for the chemicals they use.
-MSDSs can be obtained from chemical suppliers or manufacturers.
+5. The licence holder must ensure that they have copies of current Safety Data Sheets (SDSs) for the chemicals they use.
+SDSs can be obtained from chemical suppliers or manufacturers.

 8. The licence holder must contain or clean up any leaks or spills of chemicals, whether caused by themselves or a trainee under their supervision.
-Spills that may endanger environmental or human health should be reported immediately to both the Environmental Protection Authority Pollution Watch Line on (03) 9695 2777 and to the department.
+Spills that may endanger environmental or human health should be reported immediately to both the Environment Protection Authority Environment Line on 131 555 and to the department by phone (1300 767 469) or email.

-9. The licence holder must report any injury to persons resulting from a chemical spill to the Victorian WorkCover Authority on 1800 136 089 and the department.
+9. The licence holder must report any injury to persons resulting from a chemical spill to the WorkSafe Victoria on 1800 136 089 or 13 23 60 in emergencies and the department by phone (1300 767 469) or email.

 10. The licence holder will notify the department of any changes to their personal address and phone number or business details, including name of employer, employer contact details and trainees under their supervision, within ten working days.